purvin555/msoutlook-integration-node-web-app/README.md

 ## I N T R O

-This sample code base covers a submission in response to test allocated by a company during a recruitment process.
+This sample code base covers a submission in response to test allocated by a company.
 Submission was successful in a sense that it help land a full time gig with that company.

 ```
 T E S T----T E X T